matrix1001/capslock-plus-plus/README.md

 ## HyperTrans

 Default translation is triggered by `Capslock + t`.
-You have to select a word or a sentense at first.
+You have to select a word or a sentence at first.

 Here's some examples for you to test.